ElectricPeelSoftware/EPSReactiveCollectionViewController/README.md

 # EPSReactiveCollectionViewController

+:warning: EPSReactiveCollectionViewController has been deprecated in favor of [EPSReactiveList](https://github.com/ElectricPeelSoftware/EPSReactiveList). :warning:

 `EPSReactiveCollectionViewController` is a subclass of `UICollectionViewController` that automatically populates a collection view, and animates the insertion and deletion of items by observing changes to an array of model objects.
 It uses [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa), and is designed to be used with the [MVVM](http://en.wikipedia.org/wiki/Model_View_ViewModel) pattern.

 [EPSReactiveTableViewController](https://github.com/ElectricPeelSoftware/EPSReactiveTableViewController) provides similar functionality for table view controllers.